-The scene is composed of a 1.8 million points and 4 objects.
+The scene is composed of a 1.8 million points cloud and 4 other objects.
 Select all objects and the cloud and go to Clash.

-76 Current environment and planned modifications
+85 Current environment and planned modifications

 There are two main settings in this command: Tolerance and Cluster Distance: